rosdabbler/fqdemo/fqdemo/README.md

 - fqdemo_msgs: ROS2 package with message and service definitions that are used by various packages in the collection.
 This is a separate package from the packages contains nodes, as in an environment with multiple compute environments (such as a robot that uses a desktop or cloud computer for more extensive calculations), the message and service definitions would be needed by both the local (robot) and the remote(cloud or desktop) environments, but the nodes themselves may have different setup needs.
 So it might not be possible, for example, to compile the cloud nodes on the robot, so we need separate packages for the different environments.

-- fqdemo_nodes: Contains compute nodes.
+- fqdemo_nodes: ROS2 package containing compute nodes.
 There may be many of these in a real, more complex collection.

 Typical ros2 workspace configuration would look like this: